vivekmengu016/react-router-dom-jsonroutes/README.md

 ## Authentication

 Why not have a centralization routing config?
-With authentication capabilities as a win-win option, RRDJR comes with authMiddleware prop which helps you to navigate users if not logged In.
+With authentication capabilities as a win-win for developers, RRDJR comes with `authMiddleware` prop which helps you to navigate users if not logged In.

 #### Basic Example
 ```jsx